-If you are the victim of medical negligence, you understand the frustration, anxiety, stress, and fear about the future you deal with on a daily basis.
+If you are the victim of medical negligence, you’re likely dealing with frustration, anxiety, stress and fear about the future on a daily basis.
 No one ever expects to end up in worse physical condition after seeing a doctor or undergoing a surgical procedure, yet it can and does occur.
 In some instances, medical negligence can lead to a lifetime of health issues or even death.
 Those who have experienced medical negligence need a strong legal advocate in their corner who will fight for their rights and their future.
 Mike Redondo is that attorney.

 When you place your future and your trust in the hands of Mike Redondo, you have taken a positive step forward—Mike treats every case as if it were his own, making client service and client satisfaction the most important priorities.
 Personal injury attorney Mike Redondo has a proven track record representing individuals who have been injured as a result of medical negligence and will use his experience and knowledge to help you.

 According to Forbes, the Journal of the American Medical Association reports medical negligence as the third-leading cause of death in the United States, following heart disease and cancer.
 It is important to note that medical errors and medical negligence are not always the result of an uncaring medical professional.
 Doctors, nurses, surgeons, and others employed in the medical industry are often fatigued from too much work and too many hours on a shift.
 That being said, medical professionals owe a duty of care to their patients, and when this duty of care is breached—that is, when another medical professional acting under the same set of circumstances would have reasonably acted differently—the medical professional must be held accountable.

 What is Medical Negligence?